 Submitting Course and Teaching Evaluations

 Each term, students in the four undergraduate schools, Divinity School, and Graduate School will be invited to submit course and teaching evaluations for your classes.
 Vanderbilt appreciates your honest and constructive feedback regarding your experiences in the classroom.

 A user guide with detailed instructions for utilizing the Course and Teaching Evaluations application is available here.

-Course and teaching evaluation results for the College of Arts and Science, School of Engineering, Blair School of Music, and Peabody College of Education and Human Development, the Divinity School, the Graduate School, and the School of Nursing are made available to the Vanderbilt community through restricted single sign-on access.
+Course and teaching evaluation results for the College of Arts and Science, the School of Engineering, Blair School of Music, Peabody College of Education and Human Development, the Divinity School, the Graduate School, and the School of Nursing are made available to the Vanderbilt community through restricted single sign-on access.

 - Visit VOICEView to review archived course evaluation results through Spring 2016.

 - Course Eval View is available to view results from Fall 2016 and beyond.

 - Write-in comments are not shown.

 - Evaluations in which fewer than five students responded are not shown.
 Exceptions are made where similar courses can be aggregated – as is done for the Blair School’s studio instruction, for instance.